sowcow/blog/content/posts/till-you-make-it.md

 Then I thought that feeling of pride is not really concious in it's source.

-And then I thought that given say body positivity.
+And then I thought about artificial sources.

+Given say body positivity.
 When say fat people are told to feel or pretend to be proud of themselves.
 This is ambiguous.